dittm/shakespeare-and-co/README.md

 ### Usage and Execution

 Each Jupyter notebook in this repository is self-contained and includes explanatory markdown cells detailing the methodology, results, and interpretations.
 Users are encouraged to review these narrative sections to fully understand the analytical approach and outcomes.
+It is highly advised to read the notebooks in the order of their numerical prefixes (e.g., `00_introduction.ipynb`, `01_intersection.ipynb`, etc.) to follow the logical progression of the analysis.

 ### Acknowledgments